 Convertible Functionality

-Although the two refrigerators have convertible options, Samsung 330L has five modes as opposed to the simple convertible capabilities of LG.
-This is flexible enough to enable Samsung users to adjust their use of a refrigerator depending on the seasonal demand, holidays or change in household size.
+Although both the refrigerators have convertible modes, the Samsung 330L has five different convertible modes unlike the simple convertible mode of LG.
+This customization enables Samsung users to customise their refrigerator to suit their needs depending on the season, holidays or change of number of people in the house.

 LG 446L vs Samsung 419L Double Door Refrigerator